The most picturesque port in Brittany and other places of interest

 Le Guilvinec, the largest French harbour for traditional fishing, faces the ocean and can boast Brittany’s most picturesque port.

-At around 4:00 in the afternoon, you can witness the return of a large fleet of small and large trawlers full of their daily catch.
+At around 4:00 in the afternoon (from Monday to Friday), you can witness the return of a large fleet of small and large trawlers full of their daily catch.

 It’s a show not to be missed: these multicoloured fishing boats, followed by flocks of greedy seagulls shrieking loudly will fascinate you.